yamamotok/dialogwall/README.md

 ## Use Built-in Dialog

 Show a simple dialog with white dialog box.
-[Bootstrap](https://getbootstrap.com/) is necessary.
+For getting good looks, [Bootstrap](https://getbootstrap.com/) is necessary.
 (Peer dependency)

 ```typescript jsx